GGWPVV/microservice-test-bench/README.md

-# dataPipelineExperiments
-just an experiment with different lib's
+# LED Control System with Polylith and Poetry monorepository

 ## Setting Up Poetry with Polylith Plugin